ccraddock/CraddockGigascience2014/README.md

 Craddock et. al., connectomes gigscience review paper.

-To compile this paper you will beed pdflatex and bibtex installed.
+To compile this paper you will need pdflatex and bibtex installed.
 This can easily be accomplished on a Mac by install mactex.
 If you have linux you will want to install from a repository using a package manager such as 'apt-get' or 'yum'.
 If you have a PC, I am not sure how you install latex.

 If you have make installed you can compile the paper using:

     make

 Otherwise you will need to run the commands:

     pdflatex craddockGigascience2014.tex
     bibtex craddockGigascience2014
     pdflatex craddockGigascience2014.tex